entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 ```

 3. Scale down the App Engine deployment (de-app image) to 0
-4. Open the `entando-de-app` deployment and add the environment variable to point to the ConfigMap or to use a K8s Secret:
+4. Open the `entando-de-app` deployment and add the environment variable to point to the ConfigMap or use a K8s Secret:

    A. Point to the new ConfigMap under spec.template.spec.containers:
     ```